If you’re looking to start or grow an online course business, you need a platform that can support your ambitions.

 Her membership course boasts 150+ members and $4k+ in recurring monthly revenue.

-Thinkific Pros and Cons
+Thinkific pros and cons

 Thinkific is a dedicated course-building platform.
 Its user-friendly interface is focused on all aspects of designing and selling courses, so it's tailored to support entrepreneurs in this space.

-Thinkific Pros
+Thinkific pros

 The site contains a full resource library, with access to the accelerator program providing a real benefit.

-The Thinkific App store also offers the flexibility to add the specific functionality and features that each user needs without paying for things they don’t.
+The Thinkific App store also offers the flexibility to add the specific functionality and features that each user needs without paying for things they don't.
+Once you've created your course, you'll also be able to track student progress and student engagement to see how well your course content is performing.

 The monthly paid plans are cheaper than Kajabi.
 For newer online entrepreneurs or those testing the waters with a course, Thinkific's forever free plan is a good way to try out an idea without a large cost commitment.

-Thinkific Cons
+Thinkific cons

 The main disadvantage content creators might find with Thinkific is the focus on course-building.
 This may hinder expansion into digital products not supported by Thinkific.

 Another major drawback of Thinkific is the lack of built-in marketing capabilities, compared to Kajabi, with no sales funnel or email marketing.
 This can be added through the Thinkific App store.
+However, it's worth bearing in mind that if Thinkific doesn't have a specific marketing feature you're looking for, the apps can get pretty expensive - therefore bumping up your expenses.

 While the paid plans are cheaper than Kajabi, they are still significant and something to consider when thinking about the costs of starting an online business.
 In addition, the lower monthly costs might be offset by the need to add paid apps and integrations to replace missing functionality.